Translations

 House Mountain 97-100th Hikes (published 1-1-2014)

 The Appalachian Irishman has hiked House Mountain 100 times!
-It is official, as of 1/31/13!
-Now, it’s time to start working on the 200th hike!
-The following are photos and commentary from hikes 97 thru 100.
+It is official, as of 1/31/2013!
+Now, it’s time to start working toward the 200th hike!
+The following are photographs and commentary, on hikes 97 through 100.

-Hike 97 on 11/28/13, Thanksgiving, is in the next four photos.
+Hike 97 was on 11/28/2013, Thanksgiving.
+The next four photographs are from that hike.
 The light snow on the ridge was wonderful!
-It’s a good way to work up an appetite!
+It was a good way to work up an appetite!

-Hike 98, in the next three photos, was on 12/15/13, Sunday.
+Hike 98, in the next three photographs, was on Sunday afternoon, on 12/15/2013.
 I bought a Christmas tree from House Mountain Christmas Tree Farm afterward.
-This hike is dedicated to our oldest niece on the Appalachian Irishman’s side of the family, as I hiked on her birthday.
+This hike is dedicated to our oldest niece, on the Appalachian Irishman’s side of the family, as I hiked on her birthday.

-The next photo is a rock outcropping – a good place to take shelter if it rains.
+The next photograph is a rock outcropping – a good place to take shelter if it rains.

-Hike 99 was on Christmas day, 12/25/13.
-The temperature was about 20F on the ridge when I hiked.
+Hike 99 was on Christmas day, 12/25/2013.
+The temperature was about 20F, on the ridge, when I hiked.
 The icicles indicate the cold.
+The next six photographs are from that hike.

 On the ridge trail heading east, I saw my first bobcat track on this mountain.